Great Lakes and Student Loan Forgiveness Programs

 Great Lakes and Other Student Loan Discharges

 Looking for other ways to become debt-free?
-You might be able to take advantage of a few student loan discharge programs through Great Lakes under specific circumstances.
+You might be able to take advantage of some Great Lakes student loan discharge programs under certain circumstances.
 These include:

 - School closure discharge